Daily Water Intake Calculator

 |Elderly||As adults||As adults||As adults||As adults|

 It should be noted that, in general, our bodies are fairly good at estimating how much water one needs on a daily basis and this happens via the mechanism of thirst.
-If you are thirsty, you should certainly drink water no matter what any kind of estimation is telling you.
+If you are thirsty, you should certainly drink water no matter what any kind of calculation or chart is telling you about how much water per day you need to drink.

 Adjustments for climate, excessive sweating & pregnancy

 If you are a woman and you are pregnant, you will require more water per day and you will require even more water if you are lactating.
-Our water drinking calculator will perform the adjustments for you based on a compromise between tables provided by the European Food Safety Authority (EFSA) and the U.S. Institute of Medicine (IOM) .
+Our water drinking calculator performs these adjustments based on a compromise between tables provided by the European Food Safety Authority (EFSA) and the U.S. Institute of Medicine (IOM) .

 The results of this water calculator assume most of your day is spent in a moderate climate.
 If you live in a hot climate and spend your days mostly outside or in a non-climatized building, then you will need to adjust your water intake upwards, but we are not aware of good research estimating by how much depending on temperature, exposure to sun, etc.

-The results of this tool also assume you are not subject to vigorous physical activity in a hot environment, in which cases losses in excess of 3L per hour are possible and you need to adjust your fluid intake accordingly to compensate for that.
-Cold climates have less of an effect, but extremely cold climates may result in increased energy needs to compensate for the heat loss and thus you may need a higher water intake.
+The results of the hydration calculator also assume you are not subject to vigorous physical activity in a hot environment, in which cases losses in excess of 3L per hour are possible and you need to adjust your fluid intake accordingly to compensate for that.
+Cold climates have less of an effect, but extremely cold climates may result in increased energy needs to compensate for the heat loss and thus you may need a higher water intake per day.

 Benefits of staying optimally hydrated

-One of the reasons to use a hydration calculator is to maintain a healthy life, but adequate water intake is also linked to benefits for the treatment of some conditions as well as mental state improvement.
-Water comprises from 75% body weight in infants to 55% in elderly and is essential for cellular homeostasis and life so it is no wonder it is so essential to one's health.
-Amazingly, a recent large sample-size study found that in a free-living population from German, Spain, and Greece only approximately 60% of participants were properly hydrated while about 20% were hyperhydrated and 20% dehydrated on average over a seven-day period .
+One of the reasons to use a hydration calculator is to maintain a healthy life, but scientific studies also link adequate water intake to benefits for the treatment of health conditions as well as mental state improvement.
+Water comprises from 75% body weight in infants to 55% in elderly and is essential for cellular homeostasis and life so it is no wonder water is so important to one's health.
+Amazingly, a recent large sample-size study found that in a free-living population from Germany, Spain, and Greece only approximately 60% of participants were properly hydrated while about 20% were hyperhydrated and 20% dehydrated on average over a seven-day period .

 The kidneys function more efficiently in the presence of an abundant water supply.
-If the kidneys economize on water, producing a more concentrated urine, these is a greater cost in energy and more wear on their tissues.
+If the kidneys economize on water, this results in producing a more concentrated urine which comes at a greater cost in energy and more wear on their tissues.
 This is especially likely to occur when the kidneys are under stress, for example when the diet contains excessive amounts of salt or toxic substances that need to be eliminated.
 Consequently, drinking enough water helps protect this vital organ .

 During challenging athletic events, it is not uncommon for athletes to lose 6–10% of body weight in sweat loss, thus leading to dehydration if fluids have not been adequately replenished.
 Decrements in physical performance in athletes have been observed under much lower levels of dehydration: as little as 2% Under relatively mild levels of dehydration, individuals engaging in rigorous physical activity will experience decrements in performance related to reduced endurance, increased fatigue, altered thermoregulatory capability, reduced motivation, and increased perceived effort.
 Rehydration can reverse these deficits, and also reduce oxidative stress induced by exercise and dehydration.
 Hypohydration appears to have a more significant impact on high-intensity and endurance activity such as tennis and long-distance running than on anaerobic activities such as weight lifting or on shorter-duration activities, such as rowing .

-Children are especially prone to voluntary dehydration so child athletes and children doing sports in hot climate should start well-hydrated to avoid any potential issues.
+Children are especially prone to voluntary dehydration so child athletes and children doing sports in hot climates should start well-hydrated every day to avoid any potential issues.

 A body of studies examined by Popkin et. al indicates that low to moderate dehydration may negatively affect cognitive performance.
 Rather than indicating that the effects of hydration or water ingestion on cognition are contradictory, many of the studies differ significantly in methodology and in measurement of cognitive behaviors.
-In studies in which dehydration were induced, most combined heat and exercise, thus it is difficult to disentangle the effects of dehydration on cognitive performance in temperate conditions, from the effects of heat and exercise.
+Most studies in which dehydration was induced combined heat and exercise, thus it is difficult to disentangle the effects of dehydration on cognitive performance in temperate conditions from the effects of heat and exercise.
 In practice, relatively little is known about the mechanism of mild dehydration’s effects on mental performance.
 It has been proposed that mild dehydration acts as a physiological stressor which competes with and draws attention from cognitive processes.
 However, research on this hypothesis is limited and merits further exploration.

-A more recent study by came to the conclusion that even though traditionally a 2% or more body water deficit was thought to produce cognitive performance decrements more recent literature suggests that even mild dehydration – a body water loss of 1–2% – can impair cognitive performance.
+A more recent study by Riebl S. K. and Davy B. M. came to the conclusion that even though traditionally a 2% or more body water deficit was thought to produce cognitive performance decrements more recent literature suggests that even mild dehydration – a body water loss of 1–2% – can impair cognitive performance.
 Counseling clients about their health and wellbeing should include conveying the importance of water for normal body functioning, as well as its effects on physical and cognitive performance.
+It would therefore seem that getting close to your optimal hydration level with the help of a hydration calculator can have benefits for your mental power.

 Headache prevention and treatment